vyca2017/content/content/reference/cli/project-config-file.md

 ### Push Local Changes

 You can push changes made to your local project configuration file using `graphcool push`.
-Typically, those are changes to the [schema file](!alias-aeph6oyeez), resulting in [schema migrations]().
+Typically, those are changes to the [data schema](!alias-ahwoh2fohj), potentially resulting in [schema migrations]().
 More information can be found in the command reference.